 Any time an individual or entity’s negligence or recklessness causes injuries to another, they can be liable for any resulting damages.
 Personal injuries can be the result of many events, including but not limited to:

-If you were injured in any of these accidents or in another type of accident or attack that was the result of another’s negligence or recklessness, do not hesitate to call a Gloucester County personal injury lawyer who can help you evaluate your case.
+If you were injured in any of these accidents or in another type of accident or attack that was the result of another’s negligence or recklessness, do not hesitate to call a Gloucester County accident lawyer who can help you evaluate your case.

 In New Jersey, generally you must file a lawsuit with the civil court against the person or organization liable for the accident within two years from the date the injury occurred.
 There are also some laws which may shorten this time frame.
 If you fail to meet the deadline, you may lose your right to be compensated.
 There are exceptions, however, which is why you may want to consult with a well-informed Gloucester County personal injury lawyer.